The Foundation licence is your gateway to amateur radio.

 Your exam paper is checked by the invigilator straight after the exam so you will have a good idea if you have passed before you leave.

 The formal marking is carried out electronically at the RSGB Examinations Department.

-For the Foundation licence course exam there is a fee of £27.50 for members and £47.50 for non-members.
+For the Foundation licence course exam there is a fee of £27.50 for members and £77.50 for non-members.
 All the paper work and exam fees must be completed four weeks before the exam date.
 All the training practical paper work will be retained by KARS until the Club membership fees or the exam fees have been paid.

 What happens after the exam?